thanpolas/entity/README.md

 # Entity

 An Entity is a business unit.
-Entities are supersets of models, resources and contain the bussiness logic.
+Entities are supersets of models, resources and contain the business logic.
 They are persistent storage agnostic and provide a normalized API with which your consuming services can perform business logic actions.

 ![Entity Figure 1](https://docs.google.com/drawings/d/1gCV3jmHVK8jJcH40dmUJ6-iZU9YdKixW9YPQ5kHj-As/pub?w=663&amp;h=578)

 [![Build Status](https://travis-ci.org/thanpolas/entity.png)](https://travis-ci.org/thanpolas/entity)

-The Entity Object on itself is nothing but an extention of `EventEmitter`.
-It can be easily extented to create the Interfaces and base classes from where your business logic entities can inherit.
+The Entity Object on itself is nothing but an extension of `EventEmitter`.
+It can be easily extended to create the Interfaces and base classes from where your business logic entities can inherit.

 Currently the CRUD interface has been implemented and two ORM packages are supported in the form of Adaptors, [Mongoose][] and [Sequelize][].